 —Christina Von Eerie, PWX 1/28/12

 Examples:Brooklyn Brawler, Lanny Poffo and Barry Horowitz), and many of them were small-time local wrestlers hired specifically to put over touring talent.
 It was also a bit more common in the early to mid Nineties, when RAW was only an hour long.
 Ever since RAW went to a three-hour format beginning with the 1000th episode on July 23, 2012, it became very common for more wrestlers to get their entrances cut out to make room for more commercials, social media, recaps, and backstage segments.
 Jobber entrances have also been very common on Smackdown and to a lesser extent, WWE Main Event.
 It's not as common during WWE Superstars, Saturday Morning Slam, and the PPVs, however most of the participants of the Andre the Giant battle royal at WrestleMania XXX got jobber entrances (thanks to the Rock.
 Or more like, everyone got it for the Rock).
-The wrestlers that are prone to jobber entrances are the lower mid card and midcard guys, Divas, and local independent talent they bring in for Squash Matches, although occasionally most of the main eventers (e.g. everyone except John Cena and CM Punk) had their entrances cut out as well.
+The wrestlers that are prone to jobber entrances are the lower card and midcard guys, Divas, and local independent talent they bring in for Squash Matches, although occasionally most of the main eventers (e.g. everyone except John Cena and CM Punk) had their entrances cut out as well.